blazeshomida/nextjs14-starter-template/README.md

 ### [Husky](https://typicode.github.io/husky/get-started.html) and [lint-staged](https://github.com/lint-staged/lint-staged?tab=readme-ov-file#examples)

-Set up in the [`.husky/pre-commit`](./.husky/pre-commit) hook, this combination ensures that all staged files are automatically formatted by Biome before they are committed, keeping the codebase consistent and clean.
+Set up in the [`.husky/pre-commit`](./.husky/pre-commit) hook, this combination ensures that all staged files are automatically formatted and linted by Biome before they are committed, keeping the codebase consistent and clean.
+The `lint-staged` configuration runs `biome check --apply --no-errors-on-unmatched` to maintain high code quality and reduce errors during GitHub Actions runs.

+If pre-commit speed becomes an issue, feel free to adjust the configuration to just run formatting (`biome format --write --no-errors-on-unmatched`).
+The CI script will still perform full checks without applying changes, serving as a guardrail.

 ### CI/CD with GitHub Actions